Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Abstract

 \section{Abstract}

-Recent years have witnessed an increasing trend toward solving point cloud registration problems with various deep learning-based algorithms.
-Compared to supervised/semi-supervised registration methods, unsupervised methods require no human annotations.
-However, unsupervised methods mainly depend on the global descriptors, which ignore the high-level representations of local geometries.
-In this paper, we propose a self-supervised registration scheme with a novel Deep Versatile Descriptors (DVD), jointly considering global representations and local representations.
-The DVD is motivated by a key observation that the local distinctive geometric structures of the point cloud by two subset points can be employed to enhance the representation ability of the feature extraction module.
-Furthermore, we utilize two additional tasks (reconstruction and normal estimation) to enhance the transformation awareness of the proposed DVDs.
-Lastly, we conduct extensive experiments on synthetic and real-world datasets, demonstrating that our method achieves state-of-the-art performance against competing methods over a wide range of experimental settings.
+As a fundamental yet challenging problem in intelligent transportation systems, point cloud registration attracts vast attention and has been attained with various deep learning-based algorithms.
+The unsupervised registration algorithms take advantage of deep neural network-enabled novel representation learning while requiring no human annotations, making them applicable to industrial applications.
+However, unsupervised methods mainly depend on global descriptors, which ignore the high-level representations of local geometries.
+In this paper, we propose to jointly use both global and local descriptors to register point clouds in a self-supervised manner, which is motivated by a critical observation that all local geometries of point clouds are transformed consistently under the same transformation.
+Therefore, local geometries can be employed to enhance the representation ability of the feature extraction module.
+Moreover, the proposed local descriptor is flexible and can be integrated into most existing registration methods and improve their performance.
+Besides, we also utilize point cloud reconstruction and normal estimation to enhance the transformation awareness of global and local descriptors.
+Lastly, extensive experimental results on one synthetic and three real-world datasets demonstrate that our method outperforms existing state-of-art unsupervised registration methods and even surpasses supervised ones in some cases.
+Robustness and computational efficiency evaluations also indicate that the proposed method applies to intelligent vehicles.